 From snuggling with your new puppy to seeing them interact with toys for the first time, there’s plenty of great puppy moments for a pet owner to enjoy.
 But there are some puppy moments that are far-less adorable, such as potty training.
-No matter the breed of puppy you get, there will be some bumps along the road to potty training your puppy.
+No matter the breed of puppy you get, there will be some bumps in the road during potty training.
 Even after you have pup trained to go outdoors, the occasional accident will occur within your home.
-Which means, puppy owners need to know how to clean up accidents properly.
+Which means, puppy owners need to know how to clean up accidents (both stains and puppy urine smell) properly.

-When the inevitable accident occurs and you find yourself cleaning up after your puppy, there are some do’s and don’ts to keep in mind.
-Especially when it comes to trying to eliminate the unpleasant odor of urine.
+When the inevitable accident occurs and you find yourself cleaning up after your puppy, there are some dos and don’ts to keep in mind, especially when it comes to trying to eliminate that unpleasant puppy urine smell.

 Before we address cleaning up the mess your puppy has made, it’s important to try and remain patient and calm with your puppy.
 Accidents are going to take place.
 While you’ll want to reward good behaviors and discourage bad behaviors while training your puppy, you want to be careful with how you discipline your puppy at the same time.
 Finding a balance between forging a strong, positive bond with your dog and giving them proper instructing can be tough for some pet owners.
 Learn more about dog behavior and training.